1986 Philadelphia Phillies season

 The 1986 Philadelphia Phillies season was the 104th season for the Phillies.
-Under second-year manager John Felske, the Phillies stayed just below the .500 mark for roughly two-thirds of the season, until a charge after the All-Star break pushed the club past the St. Louis Cardinals and Montreal Expos into second place in the NL East.
+Under second-year manager John Felske, the Phillies stayed just below the .500 mark for roughly two-thirds of the season, until a charge after the All-Star break pushed the club past the St. Louis Cardinals and Montreal Expos into second place in the National League East.

+Background

 The eventual World Series champions rival New York Mets finished with a Major League best 108–54 record, and finished 211/2 games ahead of the Phillies.
 The Mets and the Phillies were the only teams in the National League East to post winning records.
 Mike Schmidt became the first third baseman in the history of the National League to win the MVP Award three times.